 A trader B1 in Member State B is the intermediary in a triangular trade (or "chain sale").
 B1 in Member State B buys goods from a supplier A1 in Member State A and then sells them to a customer C1 in Member State C. An invoice goes from A1 to B1 and from B1 to C1.
-The goods go direct from the original supplier (A1 in Member State A) to the final customer C1 in Member State C.
+The goods go directly from the original supplier (A1 in Member State A) to the final customer C1 in Member State C.

-For VAT, the intermediate supplier (B1) records both the intra-Community acquisition and the intra-Community supply.
-This transaction will be also recorded in the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES) in the box "triangular trade".
-The intermediate supplier (B1) declares nothing for Intrastat since there has been any physical movement of goods in Member State B.
+For VAT, the intermediate supplier (B1) records both the Intra-EU acquisition and the Intra-EU deliveries.
+This transaction will be also recorded in the recapitulative declaration regarding Intra-EU deliveries and aquisitions of goods (form 390 - VIES) in the box "triangular trade".
+The intermediate supplier (B1) does not declare for Intrastat since there has been any physical movement of goods in Member State B.